natcap/invest.users-guide/source/urban_nature_access.rst

 * **intermediate/decayed_population_all_groups.tif**
   The total population, weighted by the appropriate decay function.
   Units: people per pixel.
-* **intermediate/greenspace_balance_[POP_GROUP].tif**
-  Positive pixel values indicate an oversupply of greenspace relative to the stated greenspace demand to the population group POP_GROUP.
-Negative values indicate an undersupply of greenspace relative to the stated greenspace demand to the population group POP_GROUP.
-  Units: Square meters of greenspace per person.
 * **intermediate/greenspace_supply_to_[POP_GROUP].tif**
   The greenspace supply to the population group POP_GROUP.
 * **intermediate/greenspace_supply_demand_[POP_GROUP].tif**